ebzzry/ebzzry.github.io/en/src/emacs-pairs.md

 <div class="center">August 15, 2015</div>
 <div class="center">Updated: March 13, 2017</div>

-In this post, I’ll exclusively talk about _smartparens_ — a package that you wish you should have used, earlier, presuming you don’t use it yet.
+In this article, I’ll exclusively talk about _smartparens_ — a package that you wish you should have used, earlier, presuming you don’t use it yet.
 If you’re new to it, read along; if not, this may be a good refresher.

 _smartparens_ is one of those packages that drastically improves, and changes how one uses Emacs.
 It’s like having cybernetic limbs — it makes you jump higher, and punch harder.

 Take note, though, that the name is a misnomer, as it not only handles parentheses.
 It handles just about anything that pairs, and it performs those functions stellarly.

 ## Table of contents